DK-Hostmaster/preactivation-service-specification/README.md

 The call-backs to the registrar are handled by the:

-* registrar.on_accept - called when DK Hostmaster terms and conditions are accepted
+* `registrar.on_accept` - called when DK Hostmaster terms and conditions are accepted
-* registrar.on_reject - called if the DK Hostmaster terms and conditions are not accepted
+* `registrar.on_reject` - called if the DK Hostmaster terms and conditions are not accepted
-* registrar.on_edit - if the user are not agreeing with the presented data and wants to edit data
-* registration.on_error - called in case of an non-critical exception where the error can be handled on the registrar side.
+* `registration.on_error` - called in case of an non-critical exception where the error can be handled on the registrar side.

 Critical exceptions are presented locally.
 Examples of critical issues are: